isathar/Blender_UDK_FBX_Tools/README.md

 A lot of this readme is obselete for version 1.0.0

+_*1.0.0 Notes:*_

 - Optional: You'll need Vrav's Transfer Vertex Normals addon for the new Transfer Normals option.
 It's available at: http://blenderartists.org/forum/showthread.php?259554-Addon-EditNormals-Transfer-Vertex-Normals&s=33911f74a3f9a2250b1645e4cda304a8

+- The normals editor ui has been redesigned, and the readme has not yet been updated :D

+- To export files with the 7.3 exporter, select 'Use FBX 2013' from the export menu.

+- The new FBX 7.3 exporter should be able to export everything except animations at the moment.

+- The importer currently works with FBX 6.1 files only.

+- 'Merge Vertex Colors' does nothing at the moment.

 --------------------------------------------------------------------------------